Boston Town F.C.: History

-Boston won its third Midland League title in 1980–81, and in 1982 became a member of the Northern Counties East Football League when the Midland League merged with the Yorkshire League.
-The club was placed in the Premier Division of the new league, but after finishing bottom in 1986–87 it dropped into the Supreme Division of the Central Midlands League.
-It won the Central Midlands League in 1988–89, and, despite only finishing ninth in 1990–91, was accepted into the Premier Division of the United Counties League.
+Boston won their third Midland League title in 1980–81, and in 1982 became members of the Northern Counties East Football League when the Midland League merged with the Yorkshire League.
+The club were placed in the Premier Division of the new league, but after finishing bottom in 1986–87, dropped into the Supreme Division of the Central Midlands League.
+They won the Central Midlands League in 1988–89, and despite only finishing ninth in 1990–91, were accepted into the Premier Division of the United Counties League.
 In 1993–94 the club reached the semi-finals of the FA Vase, but lost 2–0 on aggregate to Taunton Town.
-In 1994 Boston were renamed Boston Town and won the league in its first season under the new name.
-It won the United Counties League for a second time in 2000–01 and went on to win the League Cup in 2003–04 and again in 2006–07.
+In 1994 Boston were renamed Boston Town and won the United Counties League in their first season under the new name.
+They won the league for a second time in 2000–01 and went on to win the League Cup in 2003–04 and again in 2006–07.
 In 2008–09 Boston won the Lincolnshire Senior Trophy, beating Winterton Rangers in the final.
+When the Premier Division was split in 2021, the club were placed in the Premier Division North.

+Boston won the Lincolnshire Senior Trophy again in 2022–23, defeating Deeping Rangers 2–0 in the final.
+In 2024–25 they finished fourth in the Premier Division North, qualifying for the promotion play-offs.
+After beating Eastwood 2–1 in the semi-finals, they lost the final against Bourne Town 8–7 on penalties.

 Ground

-The club initially played at the Mayflower Sports Ground for a few months, before moving to its current Tattershall Road ground.
+The club initially played at the Mayflower Sports Ground for a few months, before moving to their current Tattershall Road ground.
 The ground has a wooden stand on one side of the pitch, which is divided into three sections, one of which has seats.
 Another stand with bench seating is located behind one goal, with a covered area behind the other goal adjacent to the clubhouse, turnstiles and tea bar.
 The ground currently has a capacity of 6,000, of which 450 is seated and 950 covered.